vincetoby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. 3-paths: This script counts the number of directories in the PATH.
 5. 4-global_variables: This script lists environment variables.
 6. 5-local_variables: This script lists all local variables and environment variables, and functions.
-7. 6-create_local_variable: This script creates a new local variable.
+7. 6-create_local_variable: This script creates a new local variable BEST" with value "School".
-8.
+8. 7-create_global_variable: This script creates a new global variable "BEST" with value "School".
+9.